Educational and Professional Development

 Peer Learning Assistants (PLAS)

 PLAS are undergraduate students selected by the faculty member to facilitate teaching and learning activities that might otherwise be difficult for the faculty member to carry out by him/herself.
 Experience at other institutions and in several First Year Intensive Seminars (FYIs) and other introductory level courses at Clark has shown that PLAs are most useful in facilitative roles, e.g. giving students feedback on early drafts of writing, leading small group discussions, working with individual students who are having difficulty, facilitating group project work (in or out of class), and/or facilitating online discussions on Moodle.
 Because they are undergraduates, as is the practice at Clark, PLAs do not grade student work, and they generally do not have the content expertise to serve as substitutes for graduate teaching assistants.
 PLAs are paid per hour from federal work-study funds or from other institutional funds, or some choose to take academic credit (e.g. independent study or directed reading) for their work.
 PLAs generally work about 10-15 hr/wk.
-CETL offers assistance in redesigning your course to incorporate the inquiry based learning that PLAs can help to facilitate.
-To discuss how PLAs might help improve your students’ learning, please contact Laurie Ross.
+Please work with your department chair to see if funding is available for PLAs.
+CETAL offers assistance in redesigning your course to incorporate the inquiry based learning that PLAs can help to facilitate.
+To discuss how PLAs might help improve your students’ learning, please contact Lynn Murray-Chandler.

 There are a number of local and national conference and workshops on effective teaching and learning.
-Please note that if you are interested in attending, CETL can provide partial funding.
+Please note that if you are interested in attending, CETAL can provide partial funding.

 Faculty Development Workshops